vikkityagi/storybook-angular18/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## To add the story book with angular

+1.  ng new my-angular-app
+2.  npx storybook@latest init
+3. To add any component in story book /src/stories  make the component like this story-book.component.stories.ts
+4.  npm run storybook